joshuawright11/papyrus/README.md

 struct Repository: Codable { ... }
 ```

 Each protocol function represents an endpoint on your API.
-They can be consumed through a generated type.
+They can be consumed through an automatically generated type.

 ```swift
 let provider = Provider(baseURL: "https://api.github.com/")